-The plum flesh has the highest sugar content.
+Plum flesh has the highest sugar content.
 Tinned or canned plums, as well as dried plums, are not suitable for dogs.
 Dried plums or those preserved in tins contain added sugar, which could cause an upset tummy and contribute to weight gain and obesity.

 Plums, like all sweet foods, should be enjoyed in moderation and reserved as an occasional treat for your pet.
 A few slices of plum a couple of times a week is plenty.
-Dogs with diabetes are particularly sensitive to high-sugar foods, so take care and speak to your veterinarian first before offering your diabetic dog any sweet snacks.
+Dogs with diabetes are particularly sensitive to high-sugar foods, so take care and speak to your veterinarian first before offering your diabetic dog any sort of sweet snacks.